Help Guide

 Density

+Some areas may be able to accommodate increased density without adversely affecting the prevailing character.
 Different blocks are suitable for different uses.
 Smaller blocks allow for more streets and reduced walking distances.
 Larger blocks can accommodate higher densities and a variety of land uses.
-Understanding which types of blocks exist can help inform character and give clues as to which forms are most successful in area.
+Understanding which types of blocks exist in an area can help inform character and give clues as to which forms are most successful.

 • Dwellings per hectare